jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/overview.rst

     original ``.cal`` files provided by Intuitive Surgical since they are needed to re-generate the IO XML files (for Classic arms only)
   * your arms configuration files
-  * your console configuration files since these refer to your system specific IO configuration files
+  * your system configuration files since these refer to your system specific IO configuration files

 Site specific directories should **NOT** contain any of the shared files.
-If you make a copy of the shared file in your directory, it will be used in place of the default one.  dVRK applications use a search path that includes the directory containing the console JSON file, the current working directory and then the dVRK shared directory.
+If you make a copy of the shared file in your directory, it will be used in place of the default one.  dVRK applications use a search path that includes the directory containing the system JSON file, the current working directory and then the dVRK shared directory.
 The ``cisstLog-xxx.txt`` file generated when you run the dVRK code should log the path of each configuration file loaded.